kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 `page-three-columns.php`
 `page-ten-columns.php`

-So let's get back to our example with a page layout that is the full width.
+Let's get back to our example with a page layout that is the full width.

 `page-full-width.php`